Abnormal Road Surface Detection Using Wheel Sensor Data: Modeling sensor data using adaptive Hermite functions

-The main assumption for wheel sensor based road abnormality detection is that samples corresponding to abnormal road conditions will contain more noise than those measured on a normal surface.
-Comparing noise levels on the preprocessed samples however is problematic, because (especially at high velocity) the signals from the wheel sensor contain high frequency components.
-One way to measure noise levels would be to model the samples using smooth functions, subtract the approximation from the measured sample and check the noise levels of the residual.
-Below we briefly describe adaptive Hermite-functions as introduced in \cite{ecgComp} and provide insight into why this function system is especially well-suited to model wheel sensor data.
+An intuitive assumption for wheel sensor based road abnormality detection is that measurements corresponding to abnormal road conditions will contain more noise than signals measured on a normal surface.
+This is to be expected, since on an abnormal, bumpy surface the tire of the vehicle is subjected to quickly changing mechanical forces.
+As a consequence, the noise level of the measurements can be a good feature to detect road surface abnormalities.
+For this reason, we propose a transformation to fit and remove the smooth part of the signal.
+In section \ref{subsec:resid}, we demonstrate that measuring the noise levels on the transformed residuals allows for more precise surface abnormality detection methods.
+We now proceed to describe adaptive Hermite functions as introduced in \cite{DK} and provide insight into why transformations based on them are especially useful when processing tire sensor output signals.

+Hermite functions have a long history of successful applications in signal processing.
+The original Hermite function system was first shown to be an effective tool for modeling the so-called QRS complexes in ECG signals \cite{SLB}.
+Since this first application, subsequent generalizations of Hermite functions have been used to design adaptive orthogonal transformations for several biological signals \cite{JOL, SAS, DK, KBDJ, carlpeter}.
+These transformations formed the basis of many segmentation, illness identification and classification tasks \cite{KBJ, DBK}.
+In section \ref{sec:preproc} we already alluded to the similarities between the force sensor's output and several types of biological signals such as ECG measurements and action potentials.
+We now proceed to further exploit these similarities and describe an adaptive Hermite function based orthogonal transformation which forms the basis of our proposed road surface abnormality detection algorithms.